Data Protection Service

 Data Protection Service is available for SCS/CMU-owned computers running the following operating systems:

 - Microsoft Windows 10

 The data protection system used on the above platforms is CrashPlan.
 CrashPlan runs continually in the background of a device,providing constant backup of new files.
 Any time a new file is created or an existing file is changed, the product adds the file to a "to do" list.
 These files are then backed up during the next scheduled backup period.
 Backup frequency can be customized by the user.

 - Computers are NOT automatically enrolled in the Data Protection Service; this must be specifically requested (registered for support).
 Contact the SCS Help Desk if you do not know if your machine is enrolled for Data Protection Service at email@example.com or at 412-268-4231

-- Data copied from hosts to the data protection server is not archived to tape.
-Six months of restore points are maintained on the server; data older than six months is removed automatically.
+- Data copied from hosts to the data protection server is NOT archived to tape.
+Six months of restore points are maintained in the cloud; data older than six months is removed automatically.
 The most recent copy of the data from the mobile client will always be available for restores.

 Determining what data is protected